THE LOVE I MUST HATE

 “Lisa!”

 I ignored whoever it may be and returned to cleaning the medical equipment on the table.
-I have only a few minutes to finish before joining the other hailing students at the school field.
+I have only a few minutes to finish before joining the other hailing students at the field.

-I am neither a medical practitioner nor a student.
+I am neither a medical practitioner nor a trainee.
 I am barely eighteen and a student at ‘Louis Nobis Girls High School’.
 As the infirmarian, I am the superintendent of the clinic in the absence of Reverend Sarah, the school nurse.

 Although I have no plans of becoming a doctor or nurse, I was awarded the post on the merit of my emotional attachment toward students.